fguillen/FernandoGuillenWebSiteV2/source/_hire_me_content.html.md

 I have never left a client in the lurch, and to my knowledge, **I have never had a dissatisfied client**.

-## How to hire me

-Read through the details on this page and don't hesitate to reach out with any questions.
-Share information about yourself, your project, and your team.

-Let me know what your needs are and how I can assist you.

 ## How I work

 I usually operate under a freelancer contractual arrangement.